The Night Paul McCartney Dedicated an Emotional Concert to Linda

-On April 10, 1999, Paul McCartney made the first public appearance since his wife Linda passed nearly a year earlier – and just his second in the two years she'd battled breast cancer – during a touching farewell concert.
+Paul McCartney made the first public appearance since his wife Linda passed nearly a year earlier – and just his second in the two years she'd battled breast cancer – during a touching farewell concert.

-The all-star lineup on stage included Hynde's Pretenders, Elvis Costello, Tom Jones, Sinead O'Connor, Johnny Marr of the Smiths, George Michael, Neil Finn of Crowded House (whose “She Goes On" was particularly moving), Marianne Faithfull and Ladysmith Black Mambazo, who'd risen to global fame with Paul Simon.
+The all-star lineup on stage included Hynde's Pretenders, Elvis Costello, Tom Jones, Sinead O'Connor, Johnny Marr of the Smiths, George Michael, Neil Finn of Crowded House (his "She Goes On" was particularly emotional), Marianne Faithfull and Ladysmith Black Mambazo, who'd risen to global fame with Paul Simon.
 Michael said he was moved to take the stage for the first time in nearly three years because his "mother lost the same fight, the same battle that Linda lost."

-Proceeds for "The Concert for Linda," hosted by the comedian Eddie Izzard, went toward animal charities – which caused Izzard to quip, “Some bunny rabbit's going to go: 'Hey, those guys rocked for us.'"
+Proceeds for "The Concert for Linda," hosted by the comedian Eddie Izzard, went toward animal charities – which caused Izzard to quip: "Some bunny rabbit's going to go: 'Hey, those guys rocked for us.'"

 McCartney was backed by members of the Pretenders, along with Costello, for his appearance.
 He dedicated his set to Linda, whom he called "my beautiful baby – and our beautiful children, who are here tonight."
 He then joked: "It's past your bedtime," before launching into Ricky Nelson's "Lonesome Town" (a favorite of the couple's as youngsters) amidst a standing ovation.